goingtogogo/gngtgg.space/README.md

 # gngtgg.space
-Personal website written in pure HTML, CSS and Javascript
+Source code for personal website.
+Written in pure HTML, CSS and Javascript

 ### Built with